NLnetLabs/krill-manual/source/failure-scenarios.rst

 When your manifest or CRL become expired your RPKI objects will become invalid.
-This problem can occur if your CA is down, or if your CA cannot publish update objects at its publication server, for a prolonged period of time.
+This problem can occur if your CA is down, or if your CA cannot publish updated objects at its publication server, for a prolonged period of time.

 Krill uses a default validity time of 24 hours for manifests